alainamb/uic_tr35-business-english-II/unit1/week2/presentation-content.md

 ---

-**Next Activity:** [Presentation-Delivery](presentation-delivery.md) where we'll learn about presentation delivery techniques to bring your well-designed content to life.
+**Next Activity:** [Presentation Delivery](presentation-delivery.md) where we'll learn about presentation delivery techniques to bring your well-designed content to life.